-- a.
-Where abuse, neglect or exploitation of disabled adults, elder persons or residents by a member of the clergy or religious is admitted, or an allegation abuse, neglect or exploitation of disabled adults, elder persons or residents is determined by the archbishop to be actionable after an appropriate process in accord with canon law: - i.
+- i.
 The accused person shall be permanently removed from active ministry and will not receive a future assignment; - ii.
 The accused person shall not be transferred for ministerial assignment; - iii.
 Under no circumstances shall the accused person ever be allowed to minister in the Archdiocese of Atlanta; and - iv.
-If the penalty of dismissal from the clerical state has not been applied (e.g. for reasons of advanced age or infirmity), the accused person shall be required to lead a life of prayer and penance; and if he is a member of the clergy, he will not be permitted to celebrate Mass publicly, to wear clerical garb or to present himself publicly as a member of the clergy. - v.
-Any sanctions imposed shall be in addition to the obligation of the archdiocese to import and cooperate with law enforcement authorities as required by law. - b.
-It is the intent of this policy that after there has been a determination of even a single actionable occurrence of abuse, neglect or exploitation of disabled adults, elder persons or residents, the accused member of the clergy or religious will not remain in active ministry and will not receive a future assignment. - a.
-If the accused person is an archdiocesan clergy or religious and a determination is made that an allegation of abuse, neglect or exploitation of disabled adults, elder persons or residents is actionable or that the accused person is unfit for ministry, the archbishop may refer him to a facility for comprehensive medical and psychological evaluations and intervention, if possible, so long as this does not interfere with any investigation by state or federal civil and criminal authorities.
-If the accused person refuses such referral, the archbishop shall take appropriate steps in accordance with canon law to enforce his decision. - b.
-If the accused person is a religious and the archbishop determines that the allegation is actionable, a decision as to rehabilitation will be made by his or her religious superior. - 12.4 The archbishop shall consult with the Advisory Board with respect to the imposition of sanctions and remedial actions under this section if the accused person is clergy or religious.
+If the penalty of dismissal from the clerical state has not been applied (e.g. for reasons of advanced age or infirmity), the accused person shall be required to lead a life of prayer and penance; and if he is a member of the clergy, he will not be permitted to celebrate Mass publicly, to wear clerical garb, or to present himself publicly as a member of the clergy. - b) It is the intent of this Policy that after there has been a determination of even a single Actionable occurrence of Abuse, Neglect, or Exploitation of Disabled Adults, Elder Persons, or Residents, the accused member of the clergy or Religious will not remain in active ministry and will not receive a future assignment. - 12.3 a) If the accused person is an Archdiocesan clergy or Religious and a determination is made that an allegation of Abuse, Neglect, or Exploitation of Disabled Adults, Elder Persons, or Residents is Actionable or that the accused person is unfit for ministry, the Archbishop may refer him to a facility for comprehensive medical and psychological evaluations and intervention, if possible, so long as this does not interfere with any investigation by state or federal civil and criminal authorities.
+If the accused person refuses such referral, the Archbishop shall take appropriate steps in accordance with Canon Law to enforce his decision. - b) If the accused person is a Religious and the Archbishop determines that the allegation is Actionable, a decision as to rehabilitation will be made by his or her religious superior. - 12.4 The Archbishop shall consult with the Advisory Board with respect to the imposition of sanctions and remedial actions under this section if the accused person is clergy or Religious. - 12.5 In every case involving clergy or Religious who are subject to Canon law, the processes and sanctions as provided for in Canon Law will be observed and in the event of an irreconcilable conflict between the applicable provision of Canon Law and this Policy, the provisions of Canon Law will prevail.
+The necessary observance of canonical norms internal to the Church is not intended to hinder the course of any civil or criminal action.

-- In every case involving clergy or religious who are subject to canon law, the processes and sanctions as provided for in canon law will be observed and in the event of an irreconcilable conflict between the applicable provision of canon law and this policy, the provisions of canon law will prevail.
-The necessary observance of canonical norms internal to the church is not intended to hinder the course of any civil or criminal action. - 12.6 Church personnel who fail to comply with the provisions of this policy will be subject to actions by the archdiocese as may be deemed necessary up to and including termination from any positions with the archdiocese and/or with any parish, mission or other Catholic institutions and organizations which are subject to the administration, authority or governance of the archdiocese in accordance with civil, criminal and canon law.
-Applicants for positions with the archdiocese who fail to comply with the provisions of this policy, as applicable, will be denied such positions.
+12.6 Church Personnel who fail to comply with the provisions of this Policy will be subject to actions by the Archdiocese as may be deemed necessary up to and including termination from any positions with the Archdiocese and/or with any parish, mission or other Catholic institutions and organizations which are subject to the administration, authority, or governance of the Archdiocese in accordance with civil, criminal and Canon Law.
+Applicants for positions with the Archdiocese who fail to comply with the provisions of this policy, as applicable, will be denied such positions.